-Dr. Teresa Tam of All for Women Healthcare in Chicago and Skokie, Illinois, is a leader in minimally-invasive gynecologic surgery (MIGS).
+Dr. Teresa Tam of All for Women Healthcare in Chicago, Illinois, is a leader in minimally-invasive gynecologic surgery (MIGS).
 As a leading surgeon in the field and having performed thousands of MIGS surgeries in her career, Dr. Tam brings advanced techniques and expertise to address many gynecological issues requiring surgical intervention, including hysterectomies, fibroid removal, and sterilization.
 Women from throughout the Chicagoland area can benefit from state-of-the-art minimally-invasive procedures, which are associated with fewer risks, less discomfort and faster recovery.

 Minimally-invasive surgical procedures use very small incisions to help minimize surgical risks, bleeding, and discomfort, and to help speed healing and recovery.
 Most procedures rely on special instruments designed specifically for use through small incisions, as well as tiny cameras to help the doctor see the surgical site and perform the procedure without the use of a large incision.
 Cameras project images onto a video screen so they can be easily viewed.
 Minimally-invasive procedures are used in many specialty areas, including obstetrics and gynecology.

 Many gynecological procedures can be performed using minimally-invasive approaches, including hysterectomy, ESSURE® sterilization, oophorectomy (removal of the ovaries), tubal ligation, fibroid removal (myomectomy), treatment of endometriosis, cystoscopy (a procedure to diagnose and treat bladder issues), and treatment of ectopic pregnancy.
 Menorrhagia (abnormally heavy bleeding common during perimenopause) can also be treated using minimally-invasive techniques.